OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 If points are awarded, the minimum and maximum number of points must be specified.
 In addition, you can then also select the "Evaluation with rating/grades" option.
 In this way, certain rating scales such as levels, grades, (competence) levels or labels can be assigned to the respective points.
 The available rating scales are defined by the OpenOlat administrator and can be selected via the button "Edit rating scale" and the points can be adjusted in detail.
 Furthermore, it has to be defined if the assignment to the calculated rating is done manually by the coach or if it should be displayed automatically when the points are changed.

-In the tab "Evaluation2 you can also define whether the result of the concrete task element is included in the evaluation of the entire course or should be excluded.
+In the tab "Evaluation" you can also define whether the result of the concrete task element is included in the evaluation of the entire course or should be excluded.

 Optionally, you can activate the option for individual comments or individual assessment documents, so that tutors have even more flexible feedback options.